 I'm interested in durable goods.
 Durable tools and durable processes.
 There’s no reason my hammer should ever need to be replaced.
 I don’t want to go to Home Depot every ten years for a hammer — or almost anything else not naturally consumable.

 I want to learn how to do things now — canning, honey bees, gardening, milling grains — that I can do for the rest of my life.

 We label the Internet as a single medium.
 It is mixed media, with different formats – but I would say even each website is a different medium, almost.
 Twitter is not Pnut.
 They’re inherently different.
 When you’re reading a book, you read the words, look at pictures, and that is all there is to the book.
-But online, what Twitter can do and what Pnut can do are inherently different – different mediums.
+But online, what Twitter can do and what Pnut can do are inherently different – different media.
 And we have a tendency to do this with all software; say it’s all the same format/medium.
 For example, I am digitizing my music collection.
 I used to interact with discs in cases, go to a place to get them, and put them in a player.
 Now I just go to my computer and it’s another thing that I hit “play” and it runs.

-But from another angle — maybe we'll call this the "humanist" perspective — all of the Internet is a single medium.
+But from another angle — maybe we'll call this the humanist perspective — all of the Internet is a single medium.
 It is all accessed through the same multimedia interface.
 It minimizes the human as the user.

 We have the same effects in food: if I just buy TV dinners, it doesn’t matter if it’s French or Italian, I pull it out of a box and start the microwave… It’s all the same format to me.
 Bread?
 Vegetables?
 Meat?
 Take from the box and microwave.